WildaSoftware/Feedybacky/README.md

 * **screenshot** - label for the checkbox to accept sending a screenshot.
 * **metadata** - label for the checkbox to accept sending metadata.
 * **history** - label for the checkbox to accept sending event history.
+* **termsAccepted** - label for the checkbox to accept terms and conditions (visible when the plugin is paired with the Feedybacky portal).
+* **personalDataAccepted** - label for the checkbox to confirm personal data processing (visible when the plugin is paired with the Feedybacky portal).
 * **note** - label for the text between checkboxes and send button (empty by default and then not visible).
 * **send** - label for the "Send" button.
 * **requestSuccess** - message visible after successful POST request sending.
 * **requestFail** - message visible after unsuccessful POST request sending.
+* **requestPending** - message visible during sending a POST request.
 * **powered** - message on bottom of the plugin screen.
 * **error404** - message after a situation where an 404 error occurred.
 * **error500** - message after a situation where an 500 error occurred.
 * **descriptionErrorEmpty** - error message for the empty description field.
 * **email** - label before the e-mail address field.
 * **emailErrorEmpty** - error message for the empty e-mail address field.
+* **termsAcceptedErrorNotChecked** - error message when terms and conditions have been not accepted while the plugin is paired with the Feedybacky portal.
+* **personalDataAcceptedErrorNotChecked** - error message when user has not confirm information about personal data processing while the plugin is paired with the Feedybacky portal.

 `extraInfo` - optional callback function with no parameter which only returns JSON object.
 Keys and values of the object are merged with standard request information (next to "message", "timestamp" etc.).
 It can be used to pass extra data specific to the web application, such as user ID.